rainbowpeppercorn/players-api-skeleton/README.md

 - Wherever the tests were looking for an `id` field, I inserted `_id` instead, because `_id` is the unique field that MongoDB auto-generates for stored documents.
 - For the User API PUT test, I modified the User response data to include the Bearer token, which I then assigned to the User.
 I noticed a similar functionality in the Player API tests, so I modeled the User tests after those.

 You may (or may not) notice two extra tests in the User spec.
 I added those in.
 One was a quick test of the strength of a User's password upon creating an account.
 The other tests a PATCH call I wrote for the User, in case they want to update a partial user profile.
 I wrote a corresponding PATCH call for a Player as well, to update partial Player profiles, and a Logout call.
+Additional tests for these calls will be forthcoming.